 For Adminsoft Accounts versions v4.251 or later, the command is:

 After pressing the Enter key on your keyboard, there will be a delay, Windows may then ask you if you want it to update the registry, select 'Yes'.
 It should then tell you if the dll file was successfully registered.

-If you can't register the Chilkat dll file, one option might simply be to set the software to use Windows CDO mail instead.
-As this does not rely on any third party software loading up, or the registration of any dll files.
+If you can't register the Chilkat dll file, one option might simply be to set Adminsoft Accounts to use Windows CDO mail instead.
+This does not rely on any third party software loading up, or the registration of any dll files.
 But, not all email servers will work with Windows CDO, as it's not as secure as Chilkat.How do you uninstall Adminsoft Accounts?

 When installed Adminsoft Accounts takes up less than 80mb on your hard disk.
 Which is virtually no space at all in these days of terabyte hard disk drives!
 And it's self contained.
 Everything sits in one folder (and sub-folders under that).
 Well, sort of.
 It does automatically create a folder called 'Adminsoft' in your 'C:\ProgramData' folder, this is to provide information to the installation program when you want to update the software.

 In Adminsoft Accounts v4.120 and later, there is an uninstall option built in.
 Click on 'Setup' on the top menu bar, go down to 'System', and you'll see the option 'Uninstall Adminsoft Accounts' at the bottom of the menu.